byuccl/fpga-programmer/README.md

 ### Todo List of Features
-* Add support for PYNQ, Zybo and Ultra96 boards.
+* Add support for PYNQ and Ultra96 boards.